Benjamin-Davies/diameter/README.md

 # Diameter
 A tool for working with [ChordPro](https://en.wikipedia.org/wiki/ChordPro) files.
+This tool supports transposing, conversion to and from [numbers](https://en.wikipedia.org/wiki/Nashville_Number_System), and printing to PDF.
+It can also be used as a Rust library.

 It is called Diameter because a diameter is the [longest chord of a circle](https://en.wikipedia.org/wiki/Diameter).